Society and Awards

 The Community Traditions Award recognizes organizations and groups who engage in or support folklife and traditional culture in North Carolina.
 Presented annually since 1992, this award has honored community organizations, guilds, event organizers and singing groups such as Green Grass Cloggers, Alexander County First Sunday Singing Convention, Museum of the Cherokee Indian, Music Maker Relief Foundation, The Brasstown Carvers and El Pueblo Inc.

-The 2013 award winners were honored on Saturday, Sep.
-28, at a special ceremony at 6 p.m. in The ArtsCenter in Carrboro.
+The 2014 award winners were honored on Saturday, Oct.
+11, at a special ceremony on the campus of UNC-Pembroke.

 The new winners represent the continuing legacy of folklorists who serve our communities through policy building, legal advocacy, conflict resolution, economic development, exhibit design and curatorship, academic research, multi-media production and classroom curriculum development.
 Stay tuned for details about our 2014 annual meeting and awards.